madnuttah/unbound-docker/doc/DETAILS.md

    directory: "/usr/local/unbound" # This is the folder where Unbound lives
 ```

+* If you have trouble spinning up the container, start the container with the [minimal config](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/docker-compose.yaml-minimal) first.
+Analyze the logs using `docker logs unbound` and fix warnings and errors there.
+When it runs, attach volumes one by one.
+Success means to adapt the default `unbound.conf` to your needs then.

+* To check your config(s) for errors, you can connect to the running container with `docker exec -ti unbound sh` and execute `unbound-checkconf`.

+* Most issues take place because there are missing files like the `unbound.log` or due to incorrect permissions.
+The container won't start up in such cases.
+Make sure your `UNBOUND_UID/UNBOUND_GID`, default: `1000:1000`, (`_unbound:_unbound`) has read/write permissions on it's folders.

-* If you want to use this image as a standalone DNS resolver _without_ Pi-hole, the given ports must be changed to `53` (TCP/UDP) in your `unbound.conf` and `docker-compose.yaml`.
+* This image can also be used as a standalone DNS resolver _without_ Pi-hole.
+The given ports must be changed to `53` (TCP/UDP) in your `unbound.conf` and `docker-compose.yaml` then.
 You need to enable a capability in your compose file as the `_unbound` user only has limited permissions, see [`issue 54`](https://github.com/madnuttah/unbound-docker/issues/54)

 ```
 cap_add: